Funding

 He also emphasized the importance of software reliability in running those systems.

-That matters because the company is positioning for demand where material handling is becoming a system-level bottleneck rather than a peripheral equipment purchase.
+That matters here because the company is positioning for demand where material handling is becoming a system-level bottleneck rather than a peripheral equipment purchase.

 In semiconductor and cleanroom environments, delivery timing, uptime and integration quality could matter as much as hardware output.